Ox3rror/astro-gaming-store/README.md

 | Alerts | Filter tabs (All/Out/Low), CSV export, Reorder buttons |
 | Reports | Colorful bar chart, top sellers table, CSV export |

----

-## Notes
-- The database is seeded with 12 sample products and 7 days of sales data automatically on first run.
-- To reset the database, delete `instance/astro.db` and restart the app.
-- Dark/light mode preference is saved in `localStorage`.